icshwi/e3training/workbook/chapter05.md

-# Chapter 5 : Take the Deployment or the Development
+# Chapter 5: Deployment mode and Development mode

 [Return to Table of Contents](README.md)